People

 Graduate Students

 David Campos Anchieta is a Ph.D. student in Electrical Engineering.
 He received an MS in Electrical Engineering from the University of Massachusetts Dartmouth in 2021.
 His research in Array Signal Processing focus on enhancing adaptive beamformers such as the Dominant Mode Rejection to increase the detection range of sensor arrays.
 More recently, he has also worked on spectral estimation using a truncated linear order statistics filter.
+David won a POMA Student Paper award from the Acoustical Society of America at the Fall 2023 meeting in Sydney, Australia, and appeared as a guest on the Across Acoustics podcast.

 Savas Erdim is a PhD student in Electrical Engineering at the University of Massachusetts Dartmouth.
 He received an M.S. degree in Underwater Acoustics from Naval Postgraduate School in Monterey, California in 2015 and an MS Electrical Engineering from the University of Massachusetts Dartmouth in 2022.
 His research in passive sonar focuses on the suppression of moving interferers with universal adaptive beamforming.
 He won the second place award in the signal processing student presentation competition at the Fall 2021 Acoustical Society of America meeting in Seattle, WA.